brandonhall96/F1-Jeopardy/proposal.md

 # Overview

-    My game is called **Paddle Master, and is based on the 1970s arcade classic "Pong" by Atari.
+    My game is called **Paddle Master**, and is based on the 1970s arcade classic "Pong" by Atari.
 The object of the game is to use your paddle to hit the ball past your oppent to score points.

 # Gameplay